 Final Thoughts

 Some people may use weed and alcohol to achieve a cross-faded experience, but the risk of combining the two can be dangerous.
-Although it is best not to combine the two, carefully monitor and limit your consumption if you do so and seek medical attention should alcohol poisoning be apparent.
+Carefully monitor and limit your consumption if you smoke and drink simultaneously, and seek medical attention should alcohol poisoning be apparent.